skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

   >
   > **Speed** -- the portion of a Formation's Thrust pool assigned to succeeding at a Maneuver.
 Rolls of 4-5 grant one Speed Point, rolls of 6 grant two Speed Points.
   >
-  > **Speed Point** -- Successes on Speed Dice. a value indicating 6 MU worth of Maneuvering by a Formation relative to its target.
+  > **Speed Point** -- Successes on Speed Dice. a value indicating 3 MU worth of Maneuvering by a Formation relative to its target.
   >
   > **Success** -- unless specific rules dictate otherwise, a roll of 4 or 5 on 1D counts as one Success; a roll of 6 counts as two Successes.
   >
-  > **Under Fire** -- a single Unit within a Formation, determined (usually randomly) to be in the line of fire of a single Weapon Attack. *A Weapon Attack against a Formation will place a single Unit Under Fire (exceptions probably exist).*
+  > **Under Fire** -- a single Unit within a Formation, determined (usually randomly) to be acquired by a Fire Control. *Each Fire Control targeting a Formation will place a single Unit Under Fire (exceptions probably exist).*
   >
   > **Unit** -- a single Ship, Station, or squadron of Fighters or Gunboats. *Anything that would have its own SSD and counter or model-base in traditional Full Thrust is a Unit.*
   >
-  > **Volley** -- A short time-span during which all Formations simultaneously resolve their scripted Maneuver actions, then resolve their scripted Fire actions.
+  > **Volley** -- A short time-span during which all Formations simultaneously resolve their plotted Maneuver actions, then resolve their plotted Fire actions.
 See [*Volley Procedure*](#volley-procedure).

 # Sequence of Play #
 ## Starting Positions ##
 Record the distance between all Formations as 60MU.
 Space is big and hard to hide in, so battles usually start beyond firing range unless agreed otherwise.

-## Script the Exchange
+## Plot the Exchange
 > Replaces Phase 1 "Write Orders" and Phase 2 "Roll for Initiative" of the Full Thrust Continuum Sequence of Play, and only occurs once per Exchange.

-Script three Volleys: orders for each Formation to *Fire and Maneuver*
+Plot three Volleys: orders for each Formation to *Fire and Maneuver*

-1. All commanders script Maneuver Orders for each of their Formations in all three Volleys of the coming Exchange.
+1. All commanders plot Maneuver Orders for each of their Formations in all three Volleys of the coming Exchange.
     1. Divide Formation Thrust into Speed and Evasion.
 Maximum Evasion is half Formation Thrust, unless Advanced Drives are in use.
     1. Specify Formation Thrust rating for the Volley -- this equals the *lowest* Thrust rating of any Unit in the Formation.
     1. Specify Formation Targeting percentiles, as described under "Formation Targeting."